 Effective December 31, 2015, Fannie Mae and Freddie Mac, at the direction of the FHFA, implemented new coordinated Private Mortgage Insurer Eligibility Requirements, which we refer to as the "PMIERs."
 The PMIERs represent the standards by which private mortgage insurers are eligible to provide mortgage insurance on loans owned or guaranteed by Fannie Mae and Freddie Mac.
 The PMIERs include financial strength requirements incorporating a risk-based framework that require approved insurers to have a sufficient level of liquid assets from which to pay claims.
 This risk-based framework provides that an insurer must hold a substantially higher level of required assets for insured loans that are in default compared to a performing loan.
 The PMIERs also include enhanced operational performance expectations and define remedial actions that apply should an approved insurer fail to comply with these requirements.
-As of December 31, 2017, Essent Guaranty, Inc., our GSE-approved mortgage insurance company, was in compliance with the PMIERs.
-As of December 31, 2017, Essent Guaranty, Inc.'s Available Assets were \$1.59 billion and its Minimum Required Assets were \$1.54 billion based on our interpretation of the PMIERs.
+In 2018, the GSEs released revised PMIERs framework ("PMIERs 2.0") which became effective on March 31, 2019.
+As of December 31, 2019, Essent Guaranty, our GSE-approved mortgage insurance company, was in compliance with the PMIERs 2.0.
+As of December 31, 2019, Essent Guaranty's Available Assets were \$2.34 billion and its Minimum Required Assets were \$1.50 billion based on our interpretation of the PMIERs 2.0.